 Display of the 18th century collections

-From 4 December, the des Beaux-Arts de Bordeaux is inaugurating a new permanent exhibition devoted to 18th century European art.
-In order to better understand this period, which stretches from 1700 to 1815, the display has been redesigned the works and what they tell us about mankind during the Enlightenment, its relationship to feelings, pleasure, reason and education.
+The Musée des Beaux-Arts de Bordeaux presents a new permanent exhibition devoted to 18th century European art.
+In order to better understand this period, which stretches from 1700 to 1815, the display has been redesigned on the basis of the works and what they tell us about mankind during the Enlightenment, its relationship to feelings, pleasure, reason and education.
 The 18th century is usually understood as being synonymous with elegance, frivolity and superficiality.
 However, paintings and sculptures reveal another side of society, no longer restricted to libertinism, but which expresses a certain seriousness, morality and high ideals.

 Joshua Reynolds, Portrait de Sir William Chambers, 1750-1760© MNR 333, affecté au Musée des Beaux-Arts.

 The display has been guided by the diversity of 18th century European art and is now organised into several thematic areas.
 Two sections are dedicated to the English and Italian schools.
 The first presents masterpieces of British painting (Joshua Reynolds, Thomas Lawrence, Allan Ramsay, Benjamin West, etc.), of which the museum can boast one of the most important collections in France after the Louvre.
 This exceptional collection has just been enriched by two paintings by James Northcote, from the Forbes collection, deposited by the Louvre.
 The second section exhibits some of the finest Italian paintings by Alessandro Magnasco, Giambattista Pittoni and Francesco Fontebasso.